software-tools-books/js4ds/_en/interactive.md

 FIXME-22: diagram

-- This may seem pretty complicated
-- Because it is, in this small example
+This may seem pretty complicated, and it is, because this example would be much simpler to write without all this indirection.
+However,
-- But this strategy is widely used to manage large applications
-  - Data and event handlers are defined near the top
-  - Then passed down for display components to use
+this strategy is widely used to manage large applications: data and event handlers are defined in one class, then passed into display components to be displayed and interacted with.

 ## Fetching Data {#s:interactive-fetching}

+Let's use what we've learned to look at how the world might end.
-- NASA provides a web API to get information about near-approach asteroids
+NASA provides a web API to get information about near-approach asteroids.
-- Build a small display with:
+We will use it to build a small display with:

-  - A text box for submitting a starting date (get one week by default)
+- a text box for submitting a starting date (get one week by default), and
-  - A list of asteroids in that time period
+- a list of asteroids in that time period.

-- First version of `App`
+Here's the first version of our `App` class:

 ```js
 class App extends React.Component {